ethereum/consensus-specs/specs/deneb/p2p-interface.md

 with full sharding `is_data_available()` can be replaced by data-availability-sampling (DAS) thus avoiding all blobs being downloaded by all beacon nodes on the network.

-Such sharding design may introduce an updated `BlobsSidecar` to identify the shard, but does not affect the `BeaconBlock` structure.
+Such sharding design may introduce an updated `BlobSidecar` to identify the shard, but does not affect the `BeaconBlock` structure.